 The African Orthodox Church had become the largest and most enduring of the churches founded by Prince-Abbot Joseph III, and its first Patriarch, George Alexander McGuire (Alexander I, 1866-1934), had been a Prince of the Order of the Crown of Thorns.
 In April 1938 their Archbishop and Primate of the African Province, Mgr.
 Daniel William Alexander (1882-1970), accepted both of the San Luigi Orders and the distinction of Doctor Christianissimus (he can be seen wearing the insignia in the photograph) from Prince-Abbot Edmond I and became head of the Order of the Crown of Thorns Commandery for South Africa.
 Meanwhile, Mar Kwamin Nsetse Bresi-Ando (Ebenezer Johnson Anderson) (1884-1970), head of the autonomous African Universal Church and a bishop of the English Vilatte succession, was a prominent member resident in the Gold Coast (now Ghana) with a significant lay following.

-As of 1938, the membership of the Order of the Crown of Thorns included Miron Cristea, the first Patriarch of the Romanian Orthodox Church, Grand Duke Cyril Vladimirovich (pictured right), Head of the Imperial House of Russia, and “many Romanists as well as Orthodox”.
+As of 1938, the membership of the Order of the Crown of Thorns included Miron Cristea, the first Patriarch of the Romanian Orthodox Church, Grand Duke Cyril Vladimirovich (pictured left), Head of the Imperial House of Russia, and “many Romanists as well as Orthodox”.
 The Grand Prix Humanitaire was reported as having been conferred eight times in 1935, twice in 1936 and four times in 1937; recipients included Dr Terpening, a blind chiropractor “who rendered great personal services”, and the singer John Charles Thomas.
 In 1938 there were around 65 living holders of this award, with a maximum of ten awards per year permitted.
 Subsequently, the Maharaja of Jaipur accepted the Patronage of the Order of the Lion and the Black Cross and the Grand Prix Humanitaire.
 The King and Queen of Norway and Prince Franz Joseph II of Liechtenstein also became members of the San Luigi Orders, along with the former American President Herbert Hoover and United States Ambassador to the United Nations Henry Cabot Lodge, Jr. In 1945-46, Mar Georgius of Glastonbury (1905-79), Catholicos of the West, was appointed a Prelat Commandeur of the Order of the Crown of Thorns, Chevalier Grand Officier of the Order of the Lion and Black Cross and Doctor Christianissimus.
 On 21 August 1950, Isabelo de los Reyes, Jr., Supreme Bishop of the Philippine Independent Church, was admitted to the Order of the Crown of Thorns.

 A full History of the Abbey-Principality was prepared in 1953.
 In the early 1960s, a Symposium concerning the San Luigi Orders was issued, together with a commemorative historical booklet “dedicated to the Cause of Christian Knights to the present Prince-Grand Master who has served the San Luigi Orders faithfully for the past 40 years.”